Christine Sun Kim

-Christine Sun Kim (born 1980) is an American sound artist based in Berlin.
-Working predominantly in drawing, performance, and video, Kim's practice considers how sound operates in society.
+Christine Sun Kim (born 1980) is an American sound artist, performer and activist based in Berlin.
+Working predominantly in drawing, performance, and video, Kim's art practice considers how sound operates in society.
 Musical notation, written language, American Sign Language (ASL), and the use of the body are all recurring elements in her work.
 Her work has been exhibited in major cultural institutions internationally, including in the Museum of Modern Art's first exhibition about sound in 2013 and the Whitney Biennial in 2019.
 She was named a TED Fellow in both 2013 and 2015, a Director's Fellow at MIT Media Lab in 2015, and a Ford Foundation Disability Futures Fellow in 2020.

-Background and education
+In July 2025, Kim won the inaugural Radical Transformation Award from the Henkaku Center at Chiba Institute of Technology (Chibatech) in Japan.

+Background, education, and early career

 Christine Sun Kim was born in 1980 and raised in Southern California with hearing parents and a deaf sister.
 Her first language is American Sign Language.
 She has been profoundly deaf since birth.
 She attended University High School in Irvine, California, and graduated from Rochester Institute of Technology in 2002 with a degree in Interdisciplinary Studies.
+Kim originally wanted to study graphic design but was told that there weren't interpreters for the studio art courses and she would have to attend classes which already included Deaf students.

-She has a Master of Fine Arts in Visual Art from the School of Visual Arts in New York, and another in Sound and Music from Bard College.
+Only later, was Kim able to attend masters programs which allowed her to explore art.
+She received a Master of Fine Arts in Visual Art from the School of Visual Arts in New York in 2006, and later completed another MFA in Sound and Music from Bard College in 2013.

-Art style
+In addition, Kim worked at the Whitney Museum from 2008 to 2014.
+While there, she established "Deaf-led programs and resources" for Deaf museum visitors.

+Work

+Kim's artwork is multidisciplinary and includes "drawings, videos, installations and performances."
 Kim investigates the operations of sound and various aspects of Deaf culture in her performances, videos, and drawings.
 In developing her personal visual language, Kim draws from a variety of information systems.
 She uses elements from these systems such as body language, American Sign Language (ASL), musical and graphic notation, and language interpretation, inventing new structures for her compositions and extending each source's scope of communication.
 She further uses sound to explore her own relationship to verbal languages and her environment.
 Through her work, she gains control of voice and sound, seeking to release them from social conventions.